 The weather in Venice in October can be much cooler and rainier than in Rome!
 During our visit in early October, I was so chilly that I almost bought myself some warmer clothing.
 Whoops!
 On average, you can expect daytime high temperatures in the mid-60s F and nighttime lows around 50F.
 There’s also a reasonable chance of rain, and boat rides can be chilly.
 Keep in mind that you’ll be walking non-stop over cobblestones, including lots of bridges.
 Choose your footwear wisely!

 If your travels are restricted to northern Italy and other cooler areas, consider bringing two pairs of black pants (jeans and another pair of black pants like these), a black skirt, black tights to layer in case it’s cold, four tops, one sweater, a scarf and a mid-weight jacket in your Italy capsule wardrobe.
 I might skip on a dress in favor a skirt because it’s easier to work in a sweater for layering with a skirt.
 That combination should give you lots of options for mixing and matching to accommodate different levels of dressiness and temperature.
 Any two of the three shoes listed above should work nicely with this capsule wardrobe as well.

 Putting it all together: what to wear in Italy in October

-Most people visiting Italy in October plan to visit several areas, and will likely encounter plenty of different climates and microclimates.
+Most people packing for Italy in October plan to visit several areas, and will likely encounter plenty of different climates and microclimates.
 What what should you pack for Italy in fall if you’ve got an epic cross-country trip planned?
 I’d go with a mix of what’s listed above for Venice and Rome (and maybe skew even more toward dresses and skirts if heading further south to places like Naples, Amalfi or even Sicily).
 This list should also help you plan what to pack for Europe in October if you’re planning a multi-country hop.